humphreybc/humphreybc.com/README.md

 ==============
 [humphreybc.com](http://humphreybc.com)

-CSS for my personal site humphreybc.com which runs on a custom Tumblr theme.
+This repository contains the template and styles for my personal website humphreybc.com, which runs on a custom Tumblr theme.